Case study – Magdalen Road Studios

 predicted annual cost saving

-A fire corridor and visitor route has been included in the building upgrade, which enables full wheelchair access to the individual studio spaces, without the previous inconvenience of walking through other studios.
+A fire corridor and visitor route were also included in the building upgrade at the same time, which enables full wheelchair access to the individual studio spaces, without the previous inconvenience of walking through other studios.